Windows 10 update means no more reboots when you least want them

 “We also heard that unexpected reboots are disruptive if they happen at the wrong time.”

-This small change could receive much of the frustration of using Windows 10 users whose flow is interrupted by unexpected updates.
+This small change could relieve much of the frustration of using Windows 10 users whose flow is interrupted by unexpected updates.

 The Creators Update is expected to land in April and will also being another macOS-like feature.